21 Essential Baking Tools Every Home Cook Needs (Plus 16 That Are Nice to Have)

-If you’re a beginner baker who’s just starting out (or a master chef looking to declutter), start with this list of baking must-haves.
+If you’re a beginner baker who’s just starting out (or a master chef looking to declutter), start with this list of baking tool must-haves.
 We’ll help you set up a baking kit for beginners with 21 essential tools.
-Or for those who already own these tools, this list may finally provide the motivation you need to toss that never-been-used soufflé dish.
+For those who already own these tools, this list may finally provide the motivation you need to toss that never-been-used soufflé dish.
 Building your essential baking toolbox starts here!

 Must-Have Baking Tools

 These are the tools you absolutely need in your kitchen; the ones you’ll reach for more often than you think.
 Whether you’re baking a cake or stirring up a batch of cookies, make sure you have these tools on hand before getting started.

 1. Measuring Cups (Liquid and Dry) and Spoons

 Baking is all about precision, so having a full set of measuring cups and spoons on hand is a must.
 Don’t think you can get by with just one type of measuring cup, you’ll need both dry and wet measuring cups to accurately measure all your ingredients.
 Keep these tools in an easy-to-reach spot, because you’ll use them all the time.

 Most measuring spoon sets have a tablespoon, teaspoon, ½ teaspoon, and ¼ teaspoon, while most measuring cups come in sets with one cup, ½ cup, ⅓ cup, and ¼ cup.
 For liquid measuring cups, you can get by with a 1-cup size, but it can be handy to have 2-cup and 4-cup ones in your cupboard, too.

 One wooden spoon is enough, but this tool is so handy, it can sometimes be helpful to have a couple around.
 Wooden spoons are great for all kinds of stirring because they’re so sturdy (you’ll be able to use them with even the thickest, heaviest doughs).
 Just remember to hand-wash them when you’re done so they don’t end up cracked.